Best Mopping Robot of 2019

 3. The Mopping Pads

-The Braava m6 comes with a series of mopping pads designed for different messes:
+The Braava m6 uses different mopping pads designed for different messes:

 - Wet mopping pads